particle-iot/docs/src/content/reference/device-os/firmware.md

 BLE.advertise(&data);
 ```

+There is a limit of 20 user characteristics, with a maximum description of 20 characters.

+You can have up to 20 user services, however you typically cannot advertise that many services as the advertising payload is too small.
+You normally only advertise your primary service that you device will searched by.
+Other, less commonly used services can be found after connecting to the device.

 #### BLE.addCharacteristic(parameters)

 Instead of setting the parameters in a BleCharacteristic object you can pass them directly to addCharacteristic.